danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - The **Metadata request can be handled by any node**, enabling clients to discover the designated leader for topic partitions.
 - With `replication.factor=3`, `min.insync.replicas=2`, `acks=all`, a `NOT_ENOUGH_REPLICAS` exception is thrown if **2 brokers are down**.
 - Setting `unclean.leader.election.enable=true` allows **non-ISR replicas to become leader**, ensuring availability but risking data loss.
+- ZooKeeper's behavior is governed by the ZooKeeper configuration file, which includes keywords like **clientPort, dataDir, and tickTime**.
+- Kafka supports rack awareness for **fault tolerance** by configuring the `broker.rack` property to spread replicas across racks.
+- Garbage collection in Kafka brokers is a **JVM process that automatically frees up memory and removes unused pointers to objects**, helping to improve overall performance.

 ### CLI: